Ride Calendar - Week View

 Celebration Baptist Church

-St. Marks Headwaters Greenway Buck Lake Trailhead
+St Marks Headwaters Greenway Buck Lake Trailhead the new facility on Buck Lake Road

 Join the group for a ride down to the Wacissa River and back.
 We stop for a rest break at the Wacissa Springs Public Boat Ramp, which is quite scenic.
 There is an option to shorten the ride a bit by skipping the stretch from Tram Road down to the Boat Ramp.
-Winter Weather Note: If the forecast temperature at 9 am is close to or below 40, the ride leaders may not ride.

 Dorothy Cooper Spence Community Center